Jersey, Channel Islands

 There is a joint tax return filing for married couples.
 Jersey is currently transitioning to a model of independent taxation, with the first group of Islanders moved from 1 January 2022 and an aim of everyone being transitioned by 1 January 2026.

 Jersey income tax is calculated and collected via an income tax assessment.
 These are issued by the taxes office following the submission of the tax return form.
 The tax payment deadline is 30 November.
 Any tax unpaid at that date is subject to a surcharge of 10%.
 New legislation introducing late payment interest is expected imminently, and we are awaiting its enactment to confirm what rate this will be at.

-A payment on account for the next tax year is due the following 31 May.
+For payment on account taxpayers, the first payment on account for the next year of assessment is made on 30 November alongside any balancing payment due.
+The second payment on account is due the following 31 May.
 This is based on the previous year's liability.
 For a person with no employment earnings, the amount payable is 50% of the previous year's liability.
 For a person whose earnings comprise 25% or less of their total income, the percentage is 40%.

 There is a withholding tax (WHT) scheme in place that applies to employees.
 This is known as the Income Tax Instalment System (ITIS).
-Employees who have been on the island since before 2006 have ITIS deducted on a prior-year basis; however, for employees who have arrived on the island from 1 January 2006, ITIS is deducted on a current-year basis.
+Broadly, employees who had been on the island since before 2006 had ITIS deducted on a prior-year basis; however, for employees who have arrived on the island from 1 January 2006, ITIS was deducted on a current-year basis.
 Individuals who pay tax under the ITIS may also be required to make a balancing tax payment in December; however, the payment on account regime will not apply.